-The coefficient of FYH is negative in all cases except for rural Where it is not significant.
-As for EW, this has a positive coefficient for urban, FY+, urban FY+ and rural FY+ (though not significant the last case).
-Negative coefficients appear for rural, FY-, urban and rural FY-, indicating an income effect that dominates usubstitution effect.
-This is the opposite of what has been observe with U.S. data (Mincer 1962 and 1966, Bowen and Finegan 1966), but it is consistent with our hypothesis.
+The coefficient of FYH is negative in all cases except for rural FY where it is not significant.
+As for EW, this has a positive coefficient for urban, FY+, urban FY+ and rural FY+ (though not significant in the last case).
+Negative coefficients appear for rural, FY-, urban FY and rural FY-, indicating an income effect that dominates the substitution effect.
+This is the opposite of what has been observed with U.S. data (Mincer 1962 and 1966, Bowen and Finegan 1969, Cain 1966), but consistent with our hypothesis.

-This suggests the use of EWN and EWX as explanatory variable which is done in Table 7 for the all sample, and adding LOC and regional unemployment rate RUR as possible explanatory variable.
+This suggests the use of EWN and EWX as explanatory variables, which is done in table 7 for the all sample, and adding LOC and the regional unemployment rate RUR as possible explanatory variables: